ARPA-Network/ARPA-Network-AVS-Monitoring/docs/advanced-config-operations.md

 - Other settings can be found in front-end webpage (localhost:3000 by default)

 ## Custom Exporter
-- You may need to update `docker-compose.yaml` and 'custom-exporter/exporter-config.yml'
+- You may need to update `docker-compose.yaml` and `config.yml`

 ## Prometheus
 - Basic settings are in `docker-compose.yaml` file
-- 'prometheus.yml' for the connectivities with other exporters
+- `prometheus.yml` for the connectivities with custom exporter

 ## Examples

 ### Change Scrape Interval
 - **Grafana**: change in the webpage (auto-refresh time)
 - **Prometheus**: scrape_interval in 'prometheus.yml'
-- **Custom Exporter**: interval section in "exporter-config.yml"
+- **Custom Exporter**: interval section in "config.yml"

 ### Change Ports